 Put that knowledge into practice by implementing the following parsing logic in parse_item().

-First, pass the response body to Floky to parse its HTML content.
+First, pass the response body to Floky to parse the HTML.

 # parse the response HTML body